-The Oneida-Herkimer Household Hazardous Waste Collection Facility opened for its 24th season April 1, 2016 and operated through September 30, 2016.
+The Oneida-Herkimer Household Hazardous Waste Collection Facility opened for its 25th season April 1, 2017 and operated through September 30, 2017.

 The facility is one of the first permanent facilities in the northeast to recycle paint and to accept a full-range of household hazardous waste.
+This facility is designed to serve Oneida and Herkimer Counties' residents and select businesses.
+There is no charge for residents to drop off household hazardous waste.